What is a dark and moody photography style?

 Direction of light

 It makes sense that for a dark and moody feel you need shadows.
-So for dark photography most often subjects are lit from behind or the side as this creates shadows on the subject.
+So the lighting direction for dark photography is most often backlight or side light as this creates shadows on the subject.

 Portrait lighting patterns